 OEM is charged with supporting the national system of emergency management.
-OEM provides for the national emergency management system by encouraging the development of comprehensive disaster preparedness and assistance plans, programs, capabilities, and organizations by the State and its local governments.
-OEM ensures that funding is located, acquired and provided to local governments through the day-to-day management of the: National Flood Insurance Program; Hazardous Materials Program; Hazard Mitigation Program; Public Assistance Program; Emergency Performance Grant Program; and other initiatives and programs, as allowed.
+OEM provides for the national emergency management system by encouraging the development of comprehensive disaster preparedness and assistance plans, programs, capabilities, and organizations by the state and its local governments.
+OEM ensures that funding is located, acquired and provided to local governments through the day-to-day management of the National Flood Insurance Program, Hazardous Materials Program, Hazard Mitigation Program, Public Assistance Program, Emergency Management Performance Grant Program, and other initiatives and programs as allowed.

-Because disasters often disrupt the normal functioning of governments and communities, and adversely affect individuals and families with great severity; special measures, designed to assist the efforts of the affected jurisdictions in expediting the rendering of aid, assistance, and emergency services, and the reconstruction and rehabilitation of devastated areas are necessary.
+Because disasters often disrupt the normal functioning of governments and communities and adversely affect individuals and families with great severity, it is necessary to design special measures to assist the efforts of the affected jurisdictions in expediting the rendering of aid, assistance, and emergency services, and the reconstruction and rehabilitation of devastated areas.
 OEM provides the organization necessary to facilitate the rapid acquisition and delivery of resources necessary to recover from "major" disasters.

 What is the role of the South Dakota Department of Public Safety?

-To keep South Dakota a safe place to live, work, visit and raise a family.
-To meet this mission, the Department will cooperate, coordinate and communicate with partner agencies at the state, local, tribal and federal levels to provide public safety services for South Dakota.
+Keeping South Dakota a safe place to live, work, visit, and raise a family.
+To meet this mission, the Department will cooperate, coordinate, and communicate with partner agencies at the state, local, tribal, and federal levels to provide public safety services for South Dakota.

-The Department has a number of duties it is expected to perform: law enforcement, public safety communications, highway safety, traffic crash record keeping, driver licensing, regulatory inspection services, emergency medical licensing and certification, fire training and investigation, emergency preparedness and hazard mitigation, and most recently, homeland security.
-The agencies in the Department responsible for these tasks know that the safety and security of our citizens are the result of their labor; and with that in mind, each agency understands that they must work as a team.
-They also know that it is imperative to involve the public, private business and the media in these safety efforts.
+The Department has a number of duties it is expected to perform: law enforcement, public safety communications, highway safety, traffic crash record keeping, driver licensing, regulatory inspection services, fire training and investigation, emergency preparedness and hazard mitigation, and most recently, homeland security.
+The agencies in the department responsible for these tasks know the safety and security of our citizens are the result of their labor; and with that in mind, each agency understands they must work as a team.
+They also know it is imperative to involve the public, private business, and the media in these safety efforts.